sbatson5/firestore-jest-mock/README.md

 #### I wrote a where clause, but all the records were returned!

-The `where` clause in the mocked firestore will not actually filter the data at all.
+The `where` clause in the mocked Firestore will not actually filter the data at all.
-We are not recreating firestore in this mock, just exposing an API that allows us to write assertions.
+We are not recreating Firestore in this mock, just exposing an API that allows us to write assertions.
-It is also not the job of the developer (you) to test that firestore filtered the data appropriately.
+It is also not the job of the developer (you) to test that Firestore filtered the data appropriately.
-Your application doesn't double-check firestore's response -- it trusts that it's always correct!
+Your application doesn't double-check Firestore's response -- it trusts that it's always correct!

 ### Functions you can test